Ifycode-extension/solve-js/README.md

 |<img width="1101" alt="solvejs-image" src="https://user-images.githubusercontent.com/45185388/131930669-dd2829c1-a4e4-4154-b8e2-e5e7c03321e8.png">|
 |--|

+> To work on solve js tasks, just run the application on your local computer like you would run any html project e.g. with VScode live server (extension).
+Work is still going on to make the solve js project suitable for production.

-Solve js is a client-only single page application made by [@Ifycode](https://github.com/Ifycode) containing vanilla javascript tasks (for development purpose only).
+Solve js is a client-only single page application made by [@Ifycode](https://github.com/Ifycode) containing vanilla javascript tasks.
 The tasks are based on features generally found in web applications.
-Just run the application like you would run any html project in the browser e.g. with VScode live server (extension).
 Readme is divided into the following sections:
 - [Task instructions](#task-instructions)
 - [Setup instructions](#setup-instructions)
 - [Check that setup is successful](#check-that-setup-is-successful)